samdze/godot-gameshell/README.md

     ```

 3. Clone my Godot 3.2.3-gameshell repository branch and change your working directory.
 It's a fork with a few code fixes.
-It's preferred to only get the latest commit not to occupy too much disk space.
+It's preferred to only get the latest commit to occupy less disk space.
     ```
     git clone --depth 1 -b 3.2.3-gameshell https://github.com/samdze/godot.git
     cd godot
     ```
     My fixes have been merged upstream starting from the Godot 3.2.4 release, so you'll hopefully be able to directly clone and build the official repository in the future.

-4. Optional: create a swap file, it may be needed during the linking stage, especially if you're compiling a release build.
-This is temporary, it will be disabled after reboot.
-    ```
-    sudo fallocate -l 3G /swap
-    sudo chmod 600 /swap
-    sudo mkswap /swap
-    sudo swapon /swap
-    ```

-5. Configure SCons to use Python 3.5, as it enables to build in a concurrent manner.
+4. Configure SCons to use Python 3.5, as it enables to build in a concurrent manner.
     Change the first line of the `/usr/bin/scons` file to:
     ```
     #! /usr/bin/python3.5